PepperJack/Perch-member-tags/README.md

 You will hopefully be presented with a list of the tags that have been assigned to members in the Members app.
 If not, add some tags to members.
 In the Members app.

-If a tag is _not_ being used by any members, you will have the ability to delete the tag.
+If a tag has _not_ been assigned to any members, you will have the ability to delete the tag.
 Delete means delete in this case - no soft delete round these parts.

 Click on a tag name to edit the tag display text - **be careful though - if you change the tag name and it's referenced in your code, your code might work.**
-You will also be shown a list of members taht have this tag assigned to them.
+You will also be shown a list of members that have this tag assigned to them.
 Click on a member name to be taken to their edit page in the Members app.

 ## Enjoy